XinyuYee/LAP-v2/README.md

-# Local Affine Preservation with Motion Consistency for Feature Matching
+# Local Affine Preservation with Motion Consistency for Feature Matching of Remote Sensing Images
 This is the Github repository for feature matching using local affine preservation matching with motion consistency.

 # Requirement